pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b>type</b></td>
         <td>string</td>
         <td>
           SelectorType is required and signifies the type of selector.
-Must be one of: Env, FS, Secret, ConfigMap, Literal<br/>
+Must be one of: Env, FS, Secret, Literal<br/>
         </td>
         <td>true</td>
       </tr><tr>